gatsbyjs/gatsby/docs/docs/recipes/working-with-plugins.md

 }
 ```

 _The instructions found in the README of the plugin you're using can you help you determine specifics about what configurations (if any) it requires.
-For this example to have an effect in your own site, you would need a folder of files at `src/images`._
+For this example to have an effect in your own site, you would need to create the `src/images` folder and place files inside of it._

 3. Run `gatsby develop`, your plugin should run as your site builds.

 ### Additional resources

-- Learn more about configuring options or using default options in the [Using a Plugin in Your Site](/docs/using-a-plugin-in-your-site/) guide
+- Learn more about configuring options or using default options in the [Using a Plugin in Your Site](/docs/using-a-plugin-in-your-site/) guide.
-- See an example Gatsby site using this configuration in [the repo for the default Gatsby starter](https://github.com/gatsbyjs/gatsby-starter-default/blob/master/gatsby-config.js)
+- See an example Gatsby site using this configuration in [the repo for the default Gatsby starter](https://github.com/gatsbyjs/gatsby-starter-default/blob/master/gatsby-config.js).

 ## Creating a new plugin using a plugin starter

-If you want to create your own plugin with the minimal boilerplate Gatsby looks for in a plugin, you can get one started with the Gatsby plugin starter.
+If you want to create your own plugin you can get started with the Gatsby plugin starter.

 ### Prerequisites